Daylo-Git/odin-recipes/README.md

 # odin-recipes
-TOP Recipes Project
+TOP Recipes Project.
 This is the first full-fledged project that I am building with The Odin Project!